 Bafana Bafana star Tau nets stunning goal in Brighton and Hove Albion win

-South Africa international Percy Tau scored a stunning goal for Brighton and Hove Albion in a pre-season match on Saturday.
+South Africa international Percy Tau scored a superb goal for Brighton and Hove Albion in a pre-season match on Saturday.

 The left-footed attacker was on the score sheet as the Seagulls claimed a 3-1 with over English Championship outfit Luton Town at Kenilworth Road.